 ABOUT DR. LOCONTE

-Loconte previously served as a Distinguished Visiting Professor at the School of Public Policy at Pepperdine University, where he taught on religion and public policy.
-He was a Senior Fellow at the Ethics and Public Policy Center in Washington, D.C., and from 1999-2006 he held the first chair in religion as the William E. Simon Fellow at the Heritage Foundation.
+Mr. Loconte previously served as a Distinguished Visiting Professor at the School of Public Policy at Pepperdine University, where he taught on religion and public policy.
+He was a Senior Fellow at the Ethics and Public Policy Center in Washington, D.C., and from 1999-2006 he held the first chair in religion and civil society as the William E. Simon Fellow at the Heritage Foundation.

-Loconte has testified before Congress on international human rights and served as a human rights expert on the 2005 Congressional Task Force on the United Nations, contributing to its final report, “American Interests and U.N.
+Mr. Loconte has testified before Congress on international human rights and served as a human rights expert on the 2005 Congressional Task Force on the United Nations, contributing to its final report, “American Interests and U.N.
 Reform.”
-He was an informal advisor/speechwriter for British MP Andrew Mitchell, Shadow Secretary of State for International Development.
 From 2001-2003, he was an informal advisor to the White House Office of Faith-Based and Community Initiatives.
+More recently, he was a speechwriter for British MP Andrew Mitchell, Shadow Secretary of State for International Development.
 He now serves as a senior fellow at the Trinity Forum and as an affiliated scholar at the John Jay Institute.

-A native of Brooklyn, NY, Loconte divides his time between New York City and the Washington, D.C. area.
+A native of Brooklyn, NY, Mr. Loconte divides his time between New York City and Washington, D.C.